charlierdm/CV/README.md

 * Administration and CRM system management.
 * Team manager to a team of 7.
 Training individuals and delegating tasks to make sure daily targets were met.
 * Arranging meetings with I.T professionals and building relationships.

-# Education

-### Makers Academy (February ‘21 to April ‘21)

-A focus on creating well designed, clean code whilst applying design principles.
-Learning the ability to learn, regardless of the technology stack used.
-An emphasis on Test Driven Development and Object Oriented Programming through frequent pair programming.
-Learning agile working methodologies in group projects.

-Languages: JavaScript, Ruby\
-Frameworks: React Native, Ruby on Rails, Sinatra\
-Databases: PostgreSQL and Firebase\
-Testing frameworks: Jasmine, RSpec, Capybara

-#### Skills Developed

-* Object Orientated Programming / Test Driven Development / Model View Controller practices.

-* Agile and team based working.

-* Problem solving, Attention to detail and debugging.

-### TEFL 140 Hour Teaching Program (September ‘17 to October ‘17)

-- Qualified to teach English as a foreign language.

-### London South Bank University - BA Hons in Multimedia Journalism - 2:1 - (September ‘10 to October ‘13)

-- Writing for several online music publications during the course.

-# Hobbies and interests

-- Writer: As a music maker/lover, I write for music related publications.
-Here are several examples of my written work for London based outlet ['The Ransom Note'.](https://www.theransomnote.com/author/charlie-davis-miller/)

-- Music Production: I make field recordings and sample records/tapes to make music within Ableton Live.

-- Travelling: I love exploring and experiencing new cultures.
-I lived in South Korea for almost 2 years and visited many neighbouring countries whilst there.

-- Health & Fitness: I relish being challenged.
-I’ve run a half Marathon for charity and spent many weekends touring mountains in South Korea by bike.